One of the biggest causes of neck pain is car accidents

 Neck pain is usually suffered as a large, broadband region of pain, but in our experience the actual site of the initial and recurring injury is normally a microscopic soft tissue tear or strain.

-What some patients tell us
+What patients tell us

 Here is how Cold Laser Pain Relief can help:

-Treatment for neck pain is available at the Cold Laser Pain Relief clinic in Walkerville, Adelaide.
+Treatment for Neck Pain is available at the Cold Laser Pain Relief clinic in Walkerville, Adelaide.
 We have been applying Cold Laser Therapy here in Adelaide since it was used effectively on our founder in 1998.

 Contact us today to make an appointment to review your personal condition.